 3 – Root Rot

 Root rot is the endgame of watering your petunias too much.
-If you continue to water petunias more than you are supposed to, then the roots are going to rot and die.
+If you continue to water them more than you are supposed to, the roots are going to rot and die.

 You can tell that root rot has set in when you examine the roots of the plant.
 They will look brittle and will seem like they are crumbling.